sjcurtis/sjcurtis.github.io/README.md

 There are two ways I thought of regarding the validation of the complexity.
 The first option is to use built in string functions to check if a string has at least one of each of the requirements.
 I could also use a built in length function to check the length.
 Each of these function calls will require a loop through the string.
 This would require five loops.

 The second option was to loop once through the string and check if each character matched one of the requirements.
-I’ve included a diagram modeling of the algorithm as Figure 1.
+I’ve included a diagram modeling of the algorithm as figure 1.
 The next step was to create a function that implemented the algorithm.
 Then the function could be called during enrollment.

 ![Figure 1.](./PasswordAlgorithm.drawio.png)
 Figure 1.